 However, Mansa Musa had to face his own test of humility because it was required, when greeting the sultan, to kiss the ground.
 This was an act that Mansa Musa could not bring himself to perform.

-Mansa Musa stood in a long tradition of West African kings who had made pilgrimage to Makkah and, like his predecessors, he traveled in style.
+Mansa Musa stood in a long tradition of West African kings who had made pilgrimages to Makkah, and, like his predecessors, he traveled in style.

 Ibn Battuta recorded the display of wealth, which included a large presence of bodyguards, dignitaries, saddled horses, and colored flags.
 He traveled with his senior wife, Inari Kunate, who brought with her five hundred maids-in-waiting.